AramLF/brbinstall/README.md

 ```
 git clone https://github.com/AramLF/brbinstall
 ```
-Then change to the folder corresponding to the flavor and execute the install.sh (it is important to be in the current directory of the flavor, do not execute if from somewhere else)
+Then change to the folder corresponding to the flavor and execute the install.sh (it is important to be in the current directory of the flavor, do not execute if from somewhere else and do not execute it as a superuser)
 ```
 ./install.sh
 ```